Architecture Styles: Layered Architecture

 Layers communication

-The standard communication pattern between the layers is top to bottom, which means a connection from the presentation layer must go through the business layer before it goes to the persistence layer.
-Within the communication point of view, layers can be of two types:
+The standard communication pattern between the layers is top to bottom, which means a connection from the presentation layer must go through the service/domain layers before it reaches persistence.
+Modern variants also allow asynchronous communication (domain events) so the outer layers do not block on slow I/O. From a communication point of view, layers can be of two types:

 An example of all closed layers:

 The connection can only go through the next layer and must not bypass it.
-So presentation layer cannot access the database directly without accessing the business layer.
-And that is excellent isolation of layers, which means that one change in any layer cannot affect other layers while their public contract remains unchanged.
+The presentation layer cannot reach the database directly without using the business/domain layer.
+That isolation means a change inside a layer stays contained as long as the public contract is preserved.

 Usage: When to use such style?